- Rhi Johnson

 - SB 140

 Prerequisite: S280 or Consent of the Department

-This course carries CASE A&H and CASE GCC2 distribution credit.
+This course carries CASE AH and CASE GCC distribution credit.

 HISP-S 328 #4431 1:15P-2:30P TR SB 140 Prof. Rhi Johnson